conmaol/maglocunus/v/VPCs.md

   - public: has a route to an internet gateway, allowing both outgoing and incoming access to the internet, and typically hosts web servers
   - private: has a route to a network access translation (NAT) device, allowing outgoing access to the internet (but not incoming), and typically hosts database servers
 - can be protected by *network access control lists* (NACLs), which filter inbound and outbound traffic
-  - specific resources/instances in a subnet can be protected by *security groups*.
+  - specific resources/instances in a subnet can be protected by *security groups*
+- can be shared with other accounts in the same AWS organisation
+  - users of the other account can launch resources on the shared subnet (managed by the AWS `Resource Account Manager` service)
+  - keeping VPCs to a minimum, while keeping separate accounts for billing.

 If you spread resources across multiple subnets, they will be more available and fault tolerant, especially if you use services like Elastic Load Balancing and Auto Scaling.